JuliaNonconvex/Nonconvex.jl/docs/src/algorithms/nlopt.md

 ---
 **Disclaimer:**

-Not all the algorithms have been tested with Nonconvex.
+Not all the algorithms have been tested with `Nonconvex`.
 So if you try one and it doesn't work, please open an issue.

 ---